anilabraham-IT/IntuneEDU/IntuneEDU/edu-express-config-settings-windows.md

 |Block Bluetooth|Block devices from using Bluetooth.|

 ## Reset default settings
-To restore all apps to their default selections, click **Reset to app selections**. <add screenshot>
-To restore all settings to their default values, click **Reset to suggested defaults**. <add screenshot>
+To restore all settings to their default values, click **Reset to suggested defaults**.